-Curaçao isn’t as popular as the Bahamas, US Virgin Islands or Aruba for a honeymoon destination.
-However, turquoise waters, white-sand beaches, a beautiful capital city full of history, and unique culture make it a place you should definitely check out when planning your romantic trip.
+In Curaçao, you’ll find turquoise waters, white-sand beaches, a beautiful capital city full of history, and unique culture with Dutch influence that makes it a place you should definitely check out when planning your romantic trip.
 In this article, we’ll give you a full Curacao honeymoon review.